 In the Matter of Certain Mobile Telephones and Wireless Communication Devices Featuring Digital Cameras, and Components Thereof (337-862) and Ericsson Inc. et al v.
 Samsung Electronics Co. et al (Case Nos.
 894 and 895) (E.D.
 Tex.
-2012)– Represented Samsung in multi-jurisdictional dispute involving cellular and wireless networking technology with a focus on fair, reasonable, and non-discriminatory (FRAND) obligations and public interest factors at the ITC hearing.
+2012)– Represented Samsung in multi-jurisdictional dispute involving cellular and wireless networking technology with a focus on FRAND obligations and public interest factors at the ITC hearing.

 Semcon v.
 Texas Instruments (E.D.
 Tex.
-2016) – Lead counsel for TI in 5-patent lawsuit involving power management and direct memory access (DMA) technologies, including arguing all dispositive terms for joint defense group at Markman hearing.
+2016) – Lead counsel for TI in five-patent lawsuit involving power management and direct memory access technologies, including arguing all dispositive terms for joint defense group at Markman hearing.

 Broadcom Corp. v.
 Emulex Corp.
 (C.D.
 Cal.
 2009) – In multi-patent litigation involving different networking technologies, won summary judgment of patent exhaustion and won jury verdict of no infringement on behalf of Emulex.

 NXP v.
 BlackBerry et al. (M.D.
 Fla.
-2012) – Represented Defendant BlackBerry (formerly RIM) against six asserted patents involving various technologies, including computer buses, WiFi, and semiconductor manufacturing; argued the Markman hearing that ultimately resulted in three dropped patents and a jury verdict of no infringement, and invalidity of the three remaining patents.
-The Patent Office subsequently invalidated two of the plaintiff’s patents after inter partes review (IPR).
+2012) – Represented defendant BlackBerry (formerly RIM) against six asserted patents involving various technologies, including computer buses, WiFi, and semiconductor manufacturing; argued the Markman hearing that ultimately resulted in three dropped patents and a jury verdict of no infringement, and invalidity of the three remaining patents.
+The United States Patent and Trademark Office subsequently invalidated two of the plaintiff’s patents after inter partes review.

 Touchcom Technologies Inc v.
 Dresser, Inc. (E.D.
 Tex.
 2005) – Obtained summary judgment of patent invalidity for Dresser in software patent infringement suit with damages alleged to exceed $30M.

 Huawei Technologies Co.
 Ltd v.
 T-Mobile US, Inc. and T-Mobile USA, Inc. (E.D.
 Tex.
-2016) Filed a series of 4 related cases concerning T-Mobile’s infringement of 14 standard essential patents (or SEPs) related to 3GPP/LTE standards for core network equipment, as well as a declaratory judgment case regarding FRAND licensing obligations.
+2016) Filed a series of four related cases concerning T-Mobile’s infringement of 14 SEPs related to 3GPP/LTE standards for core network equipment, as well as a declaratory judgment case regarding FRAND licensing obligations.

 Nokia Solutions and Networks US LLC and Nokia Solutions and Networks Oy v.
 Huawei Technologies Co.
 Ltd. and Huawei Device USA, Inc. (E.D.
 Tex.
-2016) After successfully obtaining an order severing Nokia’s counterclaims from another series of cases, defended Huawei in a series of 4 related lawsuits brought by Nokia alleging infringement of 9 patents concerning 3GPP/LTE standards for cellphones and tablets.
+2016) After successfully obtaining an order severing Nokia’s counterclaims from another series of cases, defended Huawei in a series of four related lawsuits brought by Nokia alleging infringement of nine patents concerning 3GPP/LTE standards for cellphones and tablets.